Human Again (song): Reception

 DigitalMediaFX said "The first half of the song (including the intro to it) seem a bit weak, yet it got better as the song continued.
 Then, three-fourths the way through the song there is a scene where Belle is teaching Beast to read.
 This single sequence, albeit short, deepened the story and the relationship issue.
 It is definitely an excellent addition to the movie.
 I also must admit that it was quite interesting to have something "new" to see.
 But at the same time, "Human Again" almost makes it feel like there is "one too many" songs in this classic, particularly coming so soon after "Something There."
 I think the movie would have been perfect if the "learning to read" scene had been added without the song".
 A review of Beauty and the Beast 3D by Collider noted the exclusion of the number, deeming it a smart move due to not being a "bad song", but being "nowhere near as good as the rest of the number and it slows down the pacing".

 While "Human Again" is not featured in the live-action film, a variation of it can be seen in "Days in the Sun", performed after the Beast rescues Belle from the wolves, preceding the number "Something There".
-The song is sung first by a child representing the then-human Prince during his youth, on his mother's deathbed; then by Lumiére, Plumette, Mrs. Potts, & Madame Garderobe; then by Belle, before being sung by everyone.
+The song is sung first by a child representing the then-human Prince during his youth, on his mother's deathbed; then by Lumiére, Plumette, Mrs. Potts, and Madame de Garderobe; then by Belle, before being sung by everyone.
 The song is all about reliving everyone's "days in the sun" (representing their former lives: the enchanted curse for the Beast (as well as his mother being alive) and the castle staff, and freedom for Belle), and hoping for a "new day".